nathanolah/weather-app/README.md

 Created GraphQL endpoints that fetches data to an Apollo Server data source via the OpenWeather REST API.

+Implemented resolvers to perform HTTP requests for specific query parameters.

 Parses the JSON results that is returned via HTTP get requests into the defined GraphQL types.